Death and state funeral of Hussein of Jordan: Reactions and tributes

-In memory of Hussein's death, the governments of Jordan, India, Egypt, Algeria, Kuwait, United Arab Emirates, Oman, Palestine, Yemen, and Syria declared periods of official mourning and flew their flags at half mast.
+In response to Hussein's death, the governments of Jordan, India, Egypt, Algeria, Kuwait, United Arab Emirates, Oman, Palestine, Yemen, and Syria declared periods of official mourning and flew their flags at half mast.

 Many world leaders expressed their condolences.
-United States President Bill Clinton said, "He won the respect and admiration of the entire world and so did his beloved Jordan.
+United States president Bill Clinton said, "He won the respect and admiration of the entire world and so did his beloved Jordan.
 He is a man who believed that we are all God's children, bound to live together in mutual respect and tolerance."
-UK Prime Minister Tony Blair called Hussein "an extraordinary and immensely charismatic persuader for peace."
-Israeli Prime Minister Benjamin Netanyahu said, "With great sadness we bid farewell to you, king and friend.
+UK prime minister Tony Blair called Hussein "an extraordinary and immensely charismatic persuader for peace."
+Israeli prime minister Benjamin Netanyahu said, "With great sadness we bid farewell to you, king and friend.
 The peace between our peoples will be a testament to your abiding belief in a lasting peace between the sons of Abraham.
 Rest in peace, your majesty."
 The Cypriot President Glafcos Clerides described him as "a leader of international prestige, who contributed greatly to all efforts towards finding a solution to the Middle East problem.
 He was an exceptional figure, who spoke his mind and dealt with matters in such a way that Jordan, despite its many enemies, managed to survive as an independent state.
 He also contributed greatly to preventing war in the region."
-Russian President Boris Yeltsin said Hussein was "invaluable to the formation of a new image of the Middle East, free of stereotypes of confrontation and enmity".
-Greek President Konstantinos Stephanopoulos and Prime Minister Costas Simitis commended Hussein for having brought his country internal political stability and increased international respect.
-German Chancellor Gerhard Schröder expressed similar sentiments.
+Russian president Boris Yeltsin said Hussein was "invaluable to the formation of a new image of the Middle East, free of stereotypes of confrontation and enmity".
+Greek president Konstantinos Stephanopoulos and Prime Minister Costas Simitis commended Hussein for having brought his country internal political stability and increased international respect.
+German chancellor Gerhard Schröder expressed similar sentiments.

 The United Nations General Assembly held a session in tribute to Hussein on the day of the funeral, as it has done for heads of state who died in office.
 General Assembly President Didier Oppertti and the various heads of the United Nations Regional Groups spoke at the session.
 Individual representatives from the USA, Israel, Egypt, Russia, Palestine, and Jordan also spoke on behalf of their own nations.